abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-30-distributed-matrices-1.md

 MPI_Comm_size(comm, &size);
 ```

 Now we have to decide how we split our vector.
 Given global row dimensions `N`, we have to calculate how many will be local `n` rows.
 Since we are working with integers, each process should get at least `N / size` rows.
 E.g, for `N = 8` and `size = 3`, each rank gets `8 / 3 = 2` rows at minimum.
 Further, we must somehow distribute the remaining rows, of which, there are `N % size` or `8 % 3 = 2`.
 We can make the following rule: if the remainder is `r`, the first `r` ranks will get one additional row.
-This can nicely be written as `rank < N % size`, which is 1 (true) for the first `r` ranks and 0 for the rest.
+This can nicely be written as `rank < N % size`, which is 1 (true) for the first `r` ranks and 0 (false) for the rest.
 To get the intuition, you can play this game on a paper using other numbers.

 ```c
 int n = N / size + (rank < N % size);